 "There's something that clicks at a certain point in each drawing or painting when I start to take it seriously.
 Like a quiet adolescent that speaks their first line of wisdom and you raise your eyebrows and tilt your head a little like 'ok.
 I see you.'
 And you realize for the first time that they are a real human, coming into form, and have been all along.
 But before that point in each piece of work, I always need to just scribble on the surface for a bit.
-Like a cat batting at a mini toy tennis ball on a string.
-But when it clicks, I go hard."
+Play around; make marks that don't make sense.
+When it clicks though, I go hard."

-Professionally, Lee has worked as a muralist and was the co-founder of Blue Lined Designs, a mural painting team based in Baltimore, MD, from 2012 - 2015.
-She has exhibited work in Baltimore, Italy, New York, and France, as well as completing urban art pieces in Norway, France, Northern Ireland and Chile.
-She completed a year long residency in Annapolis, MD in 2012, and a 5 month urban arts residency in Lyon, France in 2015.
-From August 2015 - June 2016, her and her husband lived in Aalesund, Norway working with Youth With a Mission.
-Currently she lives and works in Baltimore City with her husband and daughter.
+Professionally, Lee has worked as a freelance artist and muralist since 2011.
+In 2012, she co-founded, Blue Lined Designs, a mural painting team based in Baltimore, MD, with a fellow MICA alumni.
+Her work has exhibited in Annapolis, Italy, New York, and France, and she recently had a solo show at Project 1628 in Baltimore in March of this year.
+Traveling with her husband, Nowell-Wilson has also completed urban art pieces in Norway, France, Northern Ireland and Chile.
+She participated in a year long residency in Annapolis, MD in 2012, and a 5 month urban arts residency in Lyon, France in 2015.
+She currently works and resides in Baltimore, MD with her husband and daughter.